Jallahua Irrigation Project – Peru

 Jallahua is a semi-disperse community lying at the base of surrounding hills at an elevation of 3,910 m (12,828 ft) above sea level.
 This community of 18 families (110 people) relies almost entirely on cattle husbandry and milk and cheese production as their source of income.
 They have been working together to find ways to increase milk production in their cattle in order to improve the economy of the community.

-Alfalfa is an important crop for communities who rely on cattle husbandry because it is a nutritious food source that helps increase milk production.
+Alfalfa is an important crop for communities that rely on cattle husbandry because it is a nutritious food source that helps increase milk production.
 During the long dry season months, it is almost impossible to grow anything without using an irrigation system.
 The community members of Jallahua have water wells they could use as a water source for irrigation, but they lack the necessary equipment to be able to irrigate large fields.
 Without this equipment they are unable to grow alfalfa for their cattle during the dry season, causing a decrease in milk production and, in turn, income.

 This project is to provide sprinkler irrigation systems to 12 interested families in the community so that they will be able to irrigate their fields and grow alfalfa for their cattle year-round.